JanNeuendorf/SVC16/specification/specification.typ

 == The Debug Instruction
 The *Debug* instruction is special, as it does not change anything about the state of the system.
 It still counts as an instruction for the maximum instruction count.
-It is up to the implementation if, when and in what way the information is provided to the user.
+It is up to the implementation if, when, and in what way the information is provided to the user.
 This means that it is valid to not do anything when the instruction is triggered.
-In fact, this might be necessary to run the emulator at the intended speed.
+This might be necessary to run the emulator at the intended speed.

 The way to think about the signature of the instruction is that the first argument is a label and the other arguments are the values of variables/addresses.